TIBCOSoftware/snappydata/docs/install/upgrade.md

 1. Confirm that your system meets the hardware and software requirements described in [System Requirements](../install/system_requirements.md) section.

-2. Backup the existing environment: </br>Create a backup of the locator, lead, and server configuration files that exist in the **conf** folder located in the SnappyData home directory.
+2. Backup the existing environment: </br>Create a backup of the locator, lead, and server configuration files that exist in the **conf** folder located in the SnappyData home directory from where you invoke `sbin/snappy-start-all.sh`.

+3. Create a [backup of the operational disk store files](../reference/command_line_utilities/store-backup.md) for all members in the distributed system.

-3. Stop the cluster and verify that all members are stopped: You can shut down the cluster using the `sbin/snappy-stop-all.sh` command. </br>To ensure that all the members have been shut down correctly, use the `sbin/snappy-status-all.sh` command.
+4. Stop the cluster and verify that all members are stopped: You can shut down the cluster using the `sbin/snappy-stop-all.sh` command. </br>To ensure that all the members have been shut down correctly, confirm using the `sbin/snappy-status-all.sh` command.

-4. Create a [backup of the operational disk store files](../reference/command_line_utilities/store-backup.md) for all members in the distributed system.

 5. Reinstall SnappyData: After you have stopped the cluster, [install the latest version of SnappyData](../install/index.md).

 6. Reconfigure your cluster using the locator, lead, and server configuration files you backed up in step 1.

+7. Follow the relevant steps from the next two sections before restarting the cluster with the latest version of SnappyData as noted in the next point.

-7. To ensure that the restore script (restore.sh) copies files back to their original locations, make sure that the disk files are available at the original location.
-Follow the relevant steps from the next two sections before restarting the cluster with the latest version of SnappyData.
+8. To ensure that the restore script (restore.sh) copies files back to their original locations, make sure that the disk files are available at the original location.
+You can first try restarting using the data directories fro the previous installation itself, and only resort to using restore script if there are some data related issues in the restart.

 ## Upgrading to SnappyData 1.3.1 from 1.0.1 or Earlier Versions